Atlas975/Notes/Languages&Compilation/Parsing/TopDownParsing/Recursive_descent.md

 ```

 - This should be encoded by the grammar rather than the parser, but this assumes that any dangling else belongs to the innermost if
+- Utilising graph theory allows for more refined movement along the